 Tualatin Commons Park is a small gateway located near Interstate 5 along Nyberg Road.
 The park provides art and passive opportunities.
-Site recommendations for Tualatin Commons Park focus on maintenance, safety, and adding new touches that enhance its function as a visible gateway.
+Site recommendations for Tualatin Commons

+Park focus on maintenance, safety, and adding new touches that enhance its function as a visible gateway.

 - Improve sight lines into park

-- Install decorative lighting in trees

 - Improve site drainage

-- Add functional and interactive artwork or sculpture
+- Add artwork or sculpture